dstackai/dstack/README.md

 </div>

-`dstack` is a lightweight alternative to Kubernetes, designed specifically for managing the development, training, and deployment of AI models at any scale.
+`dstack` is a lightweight alternative to Kubernetes built for AI.
+It simplifies container orchestration for AI across in the cloud and on-prem, accelerating the development, training, and deployment of AI models at any scale.

-`dstack` is easy to use with any cloud provider (AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, etc.) or any on-prem clusters.

-If you already use Kubernetes, `dstack` can be used with it.
+`dstack` supports [on-prem](https://dstack.ai/docs/concepts/fleets#on-prem) servers and natively integrates with a variety of [providers](https://dstack.ai/providers).

 #### Accelerators